larathompson/pavlova/README.md

 We had to:

-- build a full-stack application by making our own backend and our own front-end
+- Build a full-stack application by making our own backend and our own front-end
-- use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database
+- Use a Python Flask API using a Flask REST Framework to serve your data from a Postgres database
-- Comsume our API with a separate front-end built with React
+- Consume our API with a separate front-end built with React
 - Be a complete product which meant we had to include multiple relationships with CRUD functionality for the models
-- design thoughful user stories/wireframces that were significant enough to let us know which features were core MVP and which could be cut out
+- Design thoughtful user stories/wireframes that were significant enough to let us know which features were core MVP and which could be cut out
-- be deployed online
+- Be deployed online

 # Technologies Used